 Graduate Student Enrollment Data: The TTU Office of Institutional Research compiles detailed records of all students on campus.
-From these records, two categories of data regarding the CHE Master's program are summarized in the first table below for each of the last 15 years.
-These categories include:

-1) the number of students graduating with an MS degree in CHE for each year since 2004 and 2) the number of students enrolled each year in either the CHE Master's program or those pursuing a doctoral degree with a specialization in CHE in the interdisciplinary College of Engineering PHD program.
+From these records, two categories of data regarding the CHE Master's program are summarized in the first table below for each of the last 16 years.
+These categories include: 1) the number of students graduating with an MS degree in CHE for each year since 2004 and 2019) the number of students enrolled each year in the CHE Master's program.

-Number of CHE-MS Graduates and Graduate Student Enrollment in CHE 2004 2005 2006 2007 2008 2009 2010 2011 2012 2013 2014 2015 2016 2017 2018 Graduates MS 10 11 5 4 4 6 4 3 4 2 4 4 6 6 7 MS 16 10 17 18 12 11 8 5 8 12 16 16 16 16 14 Enrollment^ PHD 3 6 9 8 11 10 11 11 12 14 18 17 17 17 18 Total 19 16 26 26 23 21 19 16 20 26 34 33 33 33 32
+Number of CHE-MS Graduates and Graduate Student Enrollment in CHE 2010 2011 2012 2013 2014 2015 2016 2017 2018 2019 2019 Graduates MS 4 3 4 2 4 4 6 6 7 4 Enrollment^ Enrollment^ MS 8 5 8 12 16 16 16 16 14 14#

-\Graduation data represent the sum of graduates from the Summer-Fall-Spring cycle prior to the Fall in the indicated years. ^Enrollment numbers are based on Fall census data for the indicated years, except for 2012-2018 PHD enrollments which are counted based on known students.
-Several new MS (and PHD) students were admitted for the Fall 2018 semester.
+Graduation data represent the sum of graduates from the Summer-Fall-Spring cycle prior to the Fall in the indicated years. ^Enrollment numbers are based on Fall census data for the indicated years.
+Several new MS students were recommended for admission for the Fall 2019 semester. #These values are projected.

-A comparison of enrollment trends for all the BS-CHE, MS-CHE, and PHD-Engineering (with CHE specialization) programs is presented in Figure 1.
+A comparison of enrollment trends for all the BS-CHE, MS-CHE, and PHD-Engineering (with CHE specialization) programs is presented in the figure below (Note that bars are not included for 2019 as the undergraduate enrollment numbers are still uncertain.).
 The department experienced tremendous growth in its BS enrollment (through 2015) and also (through 2014) in the number of students pursuing a PHD in engineering with a specialization in chemical engineering.
 Since then, these numbers have reduced somewhat for the BS program but held steady for the PHD program.
 During the time frame from 2002-2011, the enrollment in the MS-CHE program generally declined (Note: MS-CHE program enrollment was 20 and 18 for Fall 2002 and Fall 2003, respectively.) though enrollment spiked in 2006 and 2007.
 Since 2011, the MS-CHE program enrollment consistently increased from a low of 5 in Fall 2011 to a Fall 2014 enrollment of 16 MS students.
-Enrollment since then through Fall 2018 has held steady

-(with only a slight reduction in 2018) even though numerous MS students have graduated from the program during this time.
-The increase in PHD (CHE) enrollments which was 0 in Fall 2002 is largely the direct result of a committed effort within the department to focus on the PHD program in order to increase the research stature of the program and more recently with the addition of new faculty to the program.
+Enrollment since then through Fall 2019 (with only a slight reduction in 2018 that is projected to hold steady for 2019) has held steady even though numerous MS students have graduated from the program during this time.
 The increase in the undergraduate enrollment was correlated with the launch in (2007) of a new concentration in biomolecular engineering within the BS-CHE program and in increases in international student enrollment.
 Such enrollments have declined over the last few years which partially explains the reduced BS enrollment.
 The increase in the MS-CHE enrollment that occurred during this time frame may perhaps be associated with this new biomolecular engineering concentration, new MS admission criteria that no longer require TTU STEM graduates to take the GRE, and also other opportunities, such as novel courses, to ease the transition of non-CHE BS graduates into the MS-CHE program.

-Figure 1: Enrollment trends in the CHE undergraduate and graduate programs
+Enrollment trends in the CHE undergraduate and graduate programs.
+Enrollment for Fall 2019 will be confirmed by September 2019.